 This white paper written by Dr. Ed Amoroso, CEO & Founder of TAG Cyber, provides an overview of a method for achieving mobile app security through the technique of code injection.
 You'll learn how to dynamically introduce military-grade security functions into new or existing software, without introducing new code.

 Organizations of all types and sizes are increasingly using digital transformation initiatives to boost productivity, engage with customers and leverage new insights.
-In this instructive article, learn why computing activity is rapidly migrating to mobile edge devices, further enabling digital transformation efforts, and how Blue Cedar's app focused, military-grade and frictionless security solution lets organizations take on
+In this instructive article, learn why computing activity is rapidly migrating to mobile edge devices, further enabling digital transformation efforts, and how Blue Cedar's app focused, military-grade and frictionless security solution lets organizations take on these challenges-and win.

 Learn how your organization can accelerate critical business initiatives by injecting optimized security functions into mobile apps—no coding required.
 Blue Cedar Enterprise provides a seamless end-user experience and streamlines the administration of security policies.